bilgino/angularforddd/README.md

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
 However, layered architecture is independent of vertical structuring criterion.
 It's sufficient to comply with horizontal layers.
 The main reasons for modular segmentation in
-Angular are lazy-loading, scoping and distribution.
+Angular is lazy-loading, scoping and distribution.

 Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their integrity (invariants) is a common bad practice in frontend projects.
 Hence, building rich domain models is a major objective in object-oriented applications.
 In general, using rich domain models means more entities than business services.

-When application services carry out business or UI use cases, it may be a good idea to move use cases that contain less logic directly in the
+When application services carry out business or UI use cases, it may be a good idea to write use cases that contain less logic directly in the
-UI controller like in the MVC pattern.
-However, we don't want to hide use cases from the rest of the application and use dedicated classes!
+UI controller, like in the MVC pattern.
+However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!
 Additionally, we may want to share state and logic of that dedicated class with other independent components.

-It's debatable whether higher granularity distributed across several layers introduce extra complexity in the frontend design system.
+It's questionable whether higher granularity distributed across several layers introduce extra complexity in the frontend design system.
 Should we really comply with Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-driven approach is sufficient.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must evaluate incoming requirements.

 ## Object-Oriented Design